 Wood siding should be repaired wherever possible.
-Small cosmetic repairs "dutchmen" should be carried out in wood or a combination of wood and glue.
+Small cosmetic repairs or "dutchmen" should be carried out in wood or a combination of wood and glue.
 New replacement wooden siding should match the original in form, style, dimension, profile and method of installation.
 Cornerboards should match the original in dimension and profile.
-The use of real board lumber-not waferboard-as base should a be Selection encouraged. of a skilled craftsperson to complete the installation of the materials is always recommended.
+The use of real board lumber-not waferboard-as base should а be encouraged.
+Selection of skilled а craftsperson to complete the installation of the materials is always recommended.